csev1755/openwrt-ncs601W-config/README.md

-# OpenWRT NCS601W (and clones) Config
+# OpenWRT NCS601W (and clones) Custom Firmware Image
-This repository contains an OpenWRT patchset to maintain and adjust Wansview NCS601W functionality.
-These were developed and tested on two Belkin Netcam F7D7601v1 model cameras, but should work with the Wansview NCS601W, imogenstudio +CAM and Aztech WIPC303 as they appear to be clones.
+This repository contains an OpenWRT patchset to maintain and adjust **Wansview NCS601W** functionality.
+These were developed and tested on two **Belkin Netcam F7D7601v1** model cameras, but should work with the **Wansview NCS601W**, **imogenstudio +CAM** and **Aztech WIPC303** as they appear to be clones.
 Be aware OpenWRT [does not recommend devices with 8MB of flash](https://openwrt.org/supported_devices/864_warning) and I'm unsure how long this patchset will be applicable or how long the NCS601W will be supported at all.
-I intend to periodiocally apply these patches to the OpenWRT main branch to confirm they still build a valid image.
+I will do my best to periodiocally apply these patches to the OpenWRT main branch to confirm they still build a valid image.

 ## Flashing the firmware

 ### Requirements

  - TFTP server
- - USB to UART adapter
+ - UART adapter

 ### Installation

-Installing firmware requires opening of the device.
-You'll need to use of some kind of spudger to pry open the chassis and unclip the retention mechanism.
-Once you're in, you should see a 4 pin UART header clearly marked on the board.
-Boot up the device with your USB to UART adapter and COM terminal of choice (8N1 57600 baudrate), select U-BOOT option 2, and enter in your TFTP information.
-This will flash the image to your device.
-From here, you can check core functionality of the device.
-I set the default network configuration to DHCP on the ethernet port but this can be changed to whatever you desire via [OpenWRT's UCI configuration interface.](https://openwrt.org/docs/guide-user/base-system/uci) To reserve flash space, the standard LuCI WebUI is not installed, but the [ustreamer](https://github.com/pikvm/ustreamer) WebUI will be available at http://your-camera-ip-here:8080.
+   1. Pry open the chassis and connect to the labeled UART header (57600 baud 8N1)
+   2. Power on the camera and choose U-Boot option: `2: Load system code then write to Flash via TFTP`

+> [!NOTE]
+> If the device doesn't behave as expected with UART attached, it's possible that voltage from the UART adapter is affecting the SoC's bootstrap configuration pins.
+Try powering on the device with the UART adapter disconnected and plug it back in a few seconds later.

 ## Configuration

-This image includes two new services `audio-streamer` and `ir-led` to use along with `ustreamer` to get full IP camera functionality.
-These can all be configured via UCI in `/etc/config` and are enabled by default.
+The camera will attempt to get an IP via DHCP on the Ethernet port.
+To conserve flash space, the standard LuCI WebUI is not included.
+Settings are available via [OpenWrt's UCI configuration interface](https://openwrt.org/docs/guide-user/base-system/uci).
+This image also includes two new services, `audio-streamer` and `ir-led`, to use along with [ustreamer](https://github.com/pikvm/ustreamer) for full IP camera functionality.
+These are all enabled by default.

-### Camera/setup switch

-The setup switch is connected to GPIO 512 and can be used in scripts however you'd like:
+The camera/setup toggle switch is connected to GPIO 512 and can be used in scripts:

 ```sh
 # Export the GPIO